thall17/srt-parser/README.md

+# Update
+Udacity has changed the directory structure of their transcript files, so the script is being updated accordingly.
+I'll remove this note once the script is ready to use with the new format.

 # SRT Parser
 This script is designed to read directories full of `.srt` files (specifically with Udacity lectures in mind), and do the following:
 * Output `.html` files, one per lesson, with trascripts in bulleted note format, which can be imported into the Mac Notes app (or any notes app you prefer that allows importing of `.html` files).